ib-rahulp/vuln-sbom-diff/README.md

 In this setup we are trying to build a simple go application with
 - `UUID:1.6.0` package with checksum `h1:NIvaJDMOsjHA8n1jAhLSgzrAzy1Hgr+hNrb57e+94F0=`

-Even though the package is simple, there are quiet a few differences
+Even though the package is simple, there are quiet a few differences in SBOM

 I have put the diff in [here](https://www.diffchecker.com/yNT6BwEJ/)